cashapp/blip/docs/v1.0/intro/concepts.md

 It collects two metrics from the `status.global` domain: `Queries` and `Threads_running`.

 Real plans have several levels and tens (or hundreds) of metrics from various domains.
-For example, the built-in default plan has four levels and collects over 60 metrics.
+For example, the default plan has four levels and collects over 60 metrics.
 But here's a simpler example with two levels:

 ```yaml